 - The first day of the Grades 3-10 FAST ELA PM3 statewide testing window is the first day of the FAST ELA PM3 Reading assessment. - The first day of the Grades 3-8 FAA ELA statewide testing window is the first day of the Grades 3-8 Performance Task.
-The first day of the Grades 9-10 FAA ELA statewide testing window is the first day of the Grades 9-10 Performance Task. - Students who met the grade 10 graduation requirement for ELA prior to the FAST ELA PM3 testing window are not included.
+The first day of the Grades 9-10 FAA ELA statewide testing window is the first day of the Grades 9-10 Performance Task.

-- Students in the denominator who tested on the FAST ELA PM3 or the FAA ELA assessments. - Second-year ELLs who took the English language proficiency assessment but did not take the FAST ELA PM3 assessment are not included.
+- Students in the denominator who tested on the FAST ELA PM3 or the FAA ELA assessments. - ELLs who took the English language proficiency assessment but did not take the FAST ELA PM3 assessment are not included.